benetech/martus.martus-build/BuildFiles/Documents/README.txt

 - Addition of multi-file (floppy) option on download site

-P. Changes from version 1.5 to version 2.0
+Q. Changes from version 1.5 to version 2.0

 - You can now have multiple Headquarter accounts, and there is an enhanced interface to set them up.
 This is particularly